 Do you want to catch up and learn about what your child has been up to in college?
 Blackbird Coffee is a perfect spot to chat over a cup of freshly brewed coffee and baked goods.
 This local hotspot is every student's favorite place to study and hangout with friends.
 Treat your kid to their favorite beverage as you snuggle into any of Blackbird’s cozy seating areas.
 Sit back and relax as your child pours out funny stories and amazing memories they have garnered since stepping foot into this charming town.

-If you're looking for the natural beauty of Milledgeville, and a little adventure, the Oconee River Greenway is the perfect place.
+If you're looking for the natural beauty of Milledgeville and a little adventure, the Oconee River Greenway is the perfect place.
 While walking the trails you will be surrounded by towering trees alongside a winding river.
 If your child hasn’t experienced the river yet, suggest a family kayaking trip!
-Our local outfitters Oconee Outfitters, Krazy Dave's or Mac's Yak Kayak Rental rent kayaks by half and full day.
+Our local outfitters Oconee Outfitters or Mac's Yak Kayak Rental rent kayaks for half and full days.
 The upper Oconee trip (Sinclair Dam to Oconee River Greenway) takes about 2 - 2 ½ hours and while you don’t need to be an expert, there are some rapids as you get close to the Greenway.
 The lower Oconee trip (Oconee River Greenway to Central State Boat ramp) is the most common trip, the float takes about 2 ½ - 3 hours and is recommended for a relaxing river day.

 Pull your child away from their studies for a day in the sun.
 Treat them to a relaxing outing at the lake and take turns jumping into the cool water to escape the summer heat.
-If you are looking to rent a boat Twin Lakes Jet Ski, Sinclair Marina and JereShai offers rentals to take out on the water.
+If you are looking to rent a boat for the day, multiple local outfitters service the lake.
 Sail the 15,300 acres of winding coves and several vast stretches of open water on Lake Sinclair.
 This is a perfect opportunity to bond and make new memories with your child.

 The Brick

 With the wide variety of fun activities to do in Milledgeville, take time exploring this historical and charming town while spending quality time with your child.
-If you aren’t quiet ready to head home or if college living isn’t your cup of tea to rest your head, Milledgeville offers plenty of places to rest up and refuel for the remainder of your trip.
-Whether you’re looking for a national hotel brand, a vacation rental home or a pet-friendly RV campground, we’ve got it all and we’re here to help with all of that.
+If you aren’t quite ready to head home or if college living isn’t your cup of tea to rest your head, Milledgeville offers plenty of places to rest up and refuel for the remainder of your trip.
+Stay near campus and in the heart of downtown Milledgeville in a convenient vacation rental.
+If you’re looking for a retreat on the lake, these rentals have room for the whole family.
+Milledgeville also has a selection of national hotel brands and RV campgrounds.

 For more suggestions on things to do and where to eat, stop by the Visitors Center for recommendations!